I look forward to getting your email every Sunday and reading it has become as much a ritual as the old Sunday paper.

 That your bird is mature another mature bird would be best.

-When you do bring home the new bird, take the original bird out and place in something, a box or a cage.
+When you do bring home the new bird, take the original bird out and place it in something, a box or a cage.

 Then rearrange the perches, toys, etc so the cage is different.